astheeggeggs/pca_projection/doc_templates/plot_projected_pc.md

 ## Upload

 Please upload all the `.png` files and `.projected.pca.tsv.gz` file to the google bucket of your biobank.
-Detailed instruction can be found **[https://docs.google.com/document/d/1nLe4o0nZ9DOzZufuYlHZuU3VBiHGC3rcJgMBkjpeHIk/edit?usp=sharing]**
+Detailed instruction can be found **[https://docs.google.com/document/d/1nLe4o0nZ9DOzZufuYlHZuU3VBiHGC3rcJgMBkjpeHIk/edit?usp=sharing]** and the google bucket information can be found **https://docs.google.com/spreadsheets/d/1dO4J_zzvRY37ErStS1VVcZfJvkz-6WOJ7sqOZfvtl-c/edit?usp=sharing**